Kings Send Warriors to 7th Straight Home Loss, 112-94

-Harrison Barnes and De'Aaron Fox each scored 21 points and the Sacramento Kings sent the Golden State Warriors to their longest home losing streak in 19 years with a 112-94 victory on Tuesday night.
+The Sacramento Kings came out of the All-Star break knowing they had little margin for error if they wanted to make a playoff push.

-The Warriors have lost seven straight overall and seven in a row at home for the first time since dropping the final seven home games in the 2000-01 season.
+Three straight wins to begin the stretch run has them creeping back into contention.

-Buddy Hield made five 3-pointers in the fourth quarter on the way to a 19-point night and Bogdan Bogdanovic had 17 to give the Kings their third straight win.
-Sacramento trails Memphis by four games in the race for the final playoff spot in the Western Conference.
+Harrison Barnes and De'Aaron Fox each scored 21 points and the Kings beat the Golden State Warriors 112-94 on Tuesday night for their ninth win in the past 13 games.

 Sports